Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **NOTES:**
   - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
   - Please turn in your completed problem sets as an electronic copy via Canvas.
-  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

 **GOALS:** Reflect on the engineering design cycle: Design, Build, and Test (DBT) and its role in Bioengineering.